Get to know some of the lavender oil uses and benefits as a go-to first aid treatment for a very long time!

-If you have scalds or burns, apply topically some lavender oil on the affected area to prevent blisters from forming.
+If you have scalds or burns, apply topically some lavender oil to the affected area to prevent blisters from forming.
 This can also lessen the pain from the scalds or burns.

 Additionally, if you apply pure lavender oil to minor scrapes, this can avoid scarring.
 Lavender oil is definitely a must-have in your first aid kit!

-When you accidentally get a cut, no need to panic.
+When you accidentally get a cut, there is no need to panic.
 Simply put a few drops of lavender oil directly on the cut to stop it from bleeding.

 The essential oil can also clean the wound and kill bacteria.